mitanshm680/AI-Powered-News-Dashboard/README.md

-# News Summary Dashboard
+# SmartBrief - AI Powered News Dashboard

 A full-stack web application that automatically collects, summarizes, and categorizes news articles from multiple sources.
-The application features a responsive React frontend and a Python backend with FastAPI.
+The application features a responsive React frontend, a Python backend with FastAPI, and uses MongoDB as the database for efficient storage and retrieval of news articles.

 ## Features